-Never start the engine without the air filter being in place.
-If you do, this could cause injury and severe engine damage.
+Never start the engine without the air filter as this could cause injury and severe engine damage.

 Renew the filter element earlier than the maintenance interval if the indicator shows red.

 There is always a risk that the filter element will be damaged when it is cleaned.